Terms of Reference – Audit Committee

 5.5 have timely and unrestricted access to relevant documents relating to the affairs of the Company.

-6.1 The principal responsibilities of the Committee are:
+6.1 The principal responsibilities of the Committee are set out below with further detail provided in Appendix 1:

 - to review the Company’s internal financial controls and risk management systems;

-- to report to the Board, identifying any matters in respect of which it considers that action or improvement is needed, and making recommendations as to the steps to be taken.
+- to report to the Board, on how it has discharged its responsibilities, identifying any matters in respect of which it considers that action or improvement is needed, and making recommendations as to the steps to be taken.

 The Committee members must act in accordance with the Directors’ Duties set out in ss.
 171 -177 of the Companies Act 2006.